 Kio Yamabe is Chief Operating Officer at the GHIT Fund, where he leads operations, human resources, legal and compliance, and also oversees finance and investment.
 Mr. Yamabe has more than 25 years of management experience in the pharmaceutical and healthcare industry, including as President and Country Manager of Carestream Health and CSL Behring.
-He has lived and worked in Australia, Switzerland, the United Kingdom, and the United States, including as Head of International Business at First Retailing Co., Ltd., where he led the launch of UNIQLO stores in London.
+He has lived and worked in Australia, Switzerland, the United Kingdom, and the United States, including as Head of International Business at Fast Retailing Co., Ltd., where he led the launch of UNIQLO stores in London.
 He received his MBA from IMD in Switzerland and a BS from Seinan Gakuin University in Japan.

-Kei Katsuno is Senior Director of Investment Strategy & Government Relations at the GHIT Fund.
+Kei Katsuno is Senior Director of Investment Strategy & Business Development at the GHIT Fund.
 Previously, he worked as a Health Specialist at the World Bank, following his completion of a fellowship at the Asia Pacific Leadership Program at the East West Center.
 Dr. Katsuno graduated from the University of Tokyo with a medical degree and worked as a medical doctor in the Emergency Medicine Department of the National Center for Global Health and Medicine (formerly International Medical Center of Japan).
 He possesses both Japanese and U.S. medical licenses (ECFMG) and completed the MPH program at the Johns Hopkins University as a Fulbright Scholar.
 He is a lecturer at the Department of Biomedical Chemistry, Graduate School of Medicine at the University of Tokyo, and a fellow of the U.S.-Japan Leadership Program.

-Miho Takazawa is Director of Finance at the GHIT Fund.
+Miho Takazawa is Director of Finance & Operations at the GHIT Fund.
 Previously, she was Finance Manager in charge of Corporate/Special Purpose Company (SPC) Accounting and Treasury at Mapletree Investments Japan K.K., a Singaporean Real Estate Investment/Asset Management Company based in Japan.
 Prior to that she served in the Accounting Department at Fuji Bank/Mizuho Corporate Bank (now Mizuho Bank) in New York City.
 She holds an MBA and a BS in International Business from Southern New Hampshire University in the United States and a BA in the History of Chinese Thought from Atomi University in Japan.

-Dr.Urabe completed his Bachelor of Science in Molecular Biology, Master of Science in Innovation Management and Entrepreneurship Engineering, and Doctor of Philosophy in Biomedical Engineering from Brown University.
-In addition, Dr. Urabe earned as Master’s degree from the School of Global Policy and Strategy at University of California, San Diego.
+Hayato Urabe is Senior Director of Investment Strategy, Portfolio Development and Innovations at the GHIT Fund, where he oversees all portfolio activities including development, management and execution of investments as well as explorative activities to look for technology seeds to apply to Global Health.
+Previously, Dr.Urabe worked in the technology sector (energy, life sciences, telemedicine, water treatment, etc), focusing on strategic planning, start-up due diligence, and project management in Silicon Valley.
+He was also a consultant at Synthetic Genomics for technologies ranging from nutrigenomics to biofuels.
+Dr. Urabe completed his Bachelor of Science in Molecular Biology, Master of Science in Innovation Management and Entrepreneurship Engineering, and Doctor of Philosophy in Biomedical Engineering from Brown University.
+Dr. Urabe earned an additional Master’s degree from the School of Global Policy and Strategy at University of California, San Diego.